tuzebra/simple-ecom-site/README.md

  ➜  press h + enter to show help
 ```

-You can open that link with browser to explode the website.
+You can open that link with browser to explore the website.

 ## Project Structure